 Start LinkedIn for Business and Job Opportunities

 Now that you understand what LinkedIn is and how to utilize it to advertise your business, follow these important principles to actually outperform your rivals.
-Remember, LinkedIn isn’t only for business; you can use it to discover better jobs, make contacts, and even form communities.
+Remember, LinkedIn isn’t only for business networking; you can use it to discover better jobs, make contacts, and even form online communities in your niche.